pmuellr/kbn-action/README.md

     kbn-action delete <action-id>
     kbn-action fire <action-id> <json: params>

+    kbn-alert ls-types
+    kbn-alert ls
+    kbn-alert create <alert-type-id> <interval> <json: params> <json: actions>
+    kbn-alert get <alert-id>
+    kbn-alert update <alert-id> <interval> <json: params> <json: actions>
+    kbn-alert delete <alert-id>

+Note that for `kbn-alert` subcommands `create` and `update`, the `actions` parameter should be an array of actions.
+However, you can pass a single object, and that will be used as an array of that element.

 options:

     -h --help       print this help
     -v --version    print the version of the program -u --urlBase    Kibana base URL

-You can also set the env var KBN_ACTION_URLBASE as the Kibana base URL.
+You can also set the env var KBN_URLBASE as the Kibana base URL.

+For the JSON args, the argument should be a single argument (thus, quoted), and can be "sloppy" via https://github.com/pmuellr/sloppy_json_parse .

 ## install